Our food sovereignty projects

 Protecting the climate, empowering women: Sustainable Agriculture in Tanzania

-Background information In the Usangu Basin in Tanzania's Mbarali District, deforestation is contributing to desertification in the semi-arid area and threatening river water supplies.
-This in turn has far-reaching implications for the natural ecology and hydropower supply of the region.
-Increasing population pressure in the region and the attractiveness of rice and groundnuts as [...]
+Background information In the Usangu Basin in the Mbarali District of Tanzania, deforestation is contributing to desertification in the semi-arid area and threatening the water supply from river water.
+This in turn has far-reaching effects on the natural ecology and the region's supply of hydropower.
+The increasingly high population density in the region and the attractiveness of rice and peanuts [...]

 â–º About the project